juggernaut/juggernaut.github.io/_posts/2017-09-14-docker-migrating-legacy-links.markdown

 date:   2017-09-14 18:40:23
 categories: "docker"
 ---
-In a [previous post]({{ site.baseurl }}{% post_url 2014-12-07-docker-nginx-flask %}), I wrote about how I set up a simple containerized flask app.
+In a [previous post]({{ site.baseurl }}{% post_url 2014-12-07-docker-nginx-flask %}), I wrote about how I set up a simple dockerized flask app.
-I haven't had to mess with it much since then - the last time I touched it was about a year ago.
+I haven't had to mess with it much since then; the last time I touched it was about a year ago.
 A year is basically eons in Docker time, so it wasn't a surprise when an update to Docker all but rendered my setup obsolete.
 Specifically, [container links](https://docs.docker.com/engine/userguide/networking/default_network/dockerlinks) are now marked deprecated with a warning that the feature may eventually be removed.

 ## Enter User-Defined Networks